-Gloria Petyarre creates vibrant, abstract images that are distinguished by their variety and complexity, while remaining firmly rooted in her country Arlperre and the powerful Dreamtime stories that she inherited from her father.
-For 38 years she has been renowned as an artist, initially for her work with batik on silk, and for the past 28 years to great acclaim, with acrylic on linen.
-The Mountain Devil lizard and the bush medicine leaf are the inspiration for her most famous paintings.
+Gloria Tamerre Petyarre created vibrant, abstract images distinguished by their variety and complexity, while remaining firmly rooted in her country Arlperre and the powerful Dreamtime stories that she inherited from her father.
+For over 30 years she was a renowned and active artist, initially for her work with batik on silk, then with acrylic on linen.
+The Mountain Devil Lizard Dreaming and the Bush Medicine Leaf Dreaming are the inspiration for her most famous paintings.

 The incredible range of her artwork

-In her painting, Leaves, for which she was awarded the Wynne Prize for Landscape in 1999, (the first to be awarded to an Aboriginal artist), Gloria used a collection of rhythmically moving earth toned lines to represent the movement of leaves in the wind.
-The mesmerising sea of movement captured from the tiny leaves she deftly painted was truly astonishing, and may be the finest example of the artist’s depiction of bush medicine, landscape, and echoes of ceremony.
+In her painting, Leaves, 1999 for which she was awarded the Wynne Prize for Landscape in 1999, (the first to be awarded to an Aboriginal artist), Gloria used a collection of rhythmically moving earth-toned lines to represent the movement of leaves in the wind.
+The mesmerizing sea of movement of leaves Gloria captured in this work is one of the finest examples of the artist’s depiction of bush medicine, landscape, and echoes of ceremony.

 More recently, Gloria's paintings have moved towards a greater abstract depiction of her Bush Medicine Dreaming, using a large paint brush that is dipped into a variety of carefully selected acrylic colours.
-The finished piece is dense with tulip-like leaves blown across the canvas; a beautiful display of colour and depth.
+The finished pieces are dense with tulip-like leaves blown across the canvas; a beautiful display of colour and depth.

-Gloria’s art is truly exceptional and we are thrilled to present a large amount of her work for sale online.
+Gloria Petyarre's paintings are truly exceptional and we are thrilled to present her work for sale online.

-Browse Gloria Petyarre artworks for sale in Delmore Gallery’s online store or contact us for further details.
+Browse Gloria's available paintings or contact us for further details.